-Photos were not allowed, but since we were the only visitors to the palace & monitors were few & far between, we snuck quite a few pics.
+Photos were not allowed during our visit (I believe that has since changed), but since we were the only visitors to the palace & monitors were few & far between, we snuck quite a few pics.
 The informative website of the palace has good descriptions of each of the rooms.
 Shown below are the Sala das Tapeçarias Espanholas, the Jardim do Inverno & the Toucador da Rainha.
 Care & maintenance is commendable… imagining a family living here is easy.
 Given the social & economic problems of Portugal in the 20th century, I’m amazed that the palace is so well preserved.

 The throne room is naturally grand in scale, although the actual thrones are quite humble.
 One of my favorite places is the king’s painting studio with its NeoTudor, wooden interior just perfect for being creative.
 A painting of the Torre de Belém by Carlos I impressed me… I remember seeing the king’s sketches in the Sintra palace & thinking he was very talented.